Enticoder/Age-Calculator/README.md

 ## 📸 Preview

-(Add a screenshot of your project here if you want)
+(How i can add a screenshot of my project here if you want to know look at given below example)

 Example: